Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Experimental Setup

 \subsection{Generations}

-For each test instruction, a single response is generated from each baseline model using LLaMa-Factory's default settings\footnote{\url{https://github.com/hiyouga/LLaMA-Factory}}: temperature=0.95, top\_p=0.7, top\_k=50, no beam search and limit the maximum token length to 512.
+For each test instruction, a single response is generated from each baseline model using LLaMA-Factory's default settings~\cite{zheng-etal-2024-llamafactory}: temperature=0.95, top\_p=0.7, top\_k=50, no beam search, and a maximum token length to 512.